franciscohermida/cf-remote-d1-workaround/README.md

 Based alsuren's comment on this issue: https://github.com/cloudflare/workers-sdk/issues/5438#issuecomment-3601587321

 Using remote D1 for development.
-Local-only note below.
+For local dev check note below.

 This uses Prisma but the workaround is ORM agnostic, the same applies to Drizzle.